Shopify/pitchfork/README.md

 Pitchfork would have been much harder to implement otherwise.

-Thanks to Will Jordan who implemented Puma's "fork worker" experimental feature which have been a significant inspiration for Pitchfork.
+Thanks to Will Jordan who implemented Puma's "fork worker" experimental feature which has been a significant inspiration for Pitchfork.

 Thanks to Peter Bui for letting us use the `pitchfork` name on Rubygems.